Media reports suggest White House officials helped Nunes get intel reports

 The New York Times, citing several current American officials, named Ezra Cohen-Watnick, the senior director for intelligence at the National Security Council, and Michael Ellis, a lawyer who works on national security issues at the White House Counsel's Office, as the officials involved in liaising with Nunes.

-White House Press Secretary Sean Spicer dismissed questions about the New York Times report saying the press is assuming those reports are correct.
-Despite repeatedly being asked about the veracity of the reports, and the names cited, Spicer said the White House would not be commenting "on one-off anonymous sources that publications" publish.
+White House Press Secretary Sean Spicer dismissed questions about the New York Times report, saying the press is assuming the reports are correct.
+Despite repeatedly being asked about the report's veracity, and the names cited, Spicer said the White House would not be commenting "on one-off anonymous sources that publications" publish.

 He again chided reporters for an "obsession with who talked to whom and when" as opposed to focusing on the "substance" of what the investigation was finding.